Abisola-Raji/Road-Traffic-Accidents-in-2020/README.md

 Advise government agencies about how to improve road safety and create a model that would predict such accidents and the injuries that they incur.

-# The questions (at minimum) that the assignment should address are as follows:
 - Are there significant hours of the day, and days of the week, on which accidents occur?

 - For motorbikes, are there significant hours of the day, and days of the week, on which accidents occur?
 We suggest a focus on: Motorcycle 125cc and under, Motorcycle over 125cc and up to 500cc, and Motorcycle over 500cc.